main menu Main Menu

 The porous diaphragms within the electrolysis chamber facilitate the separation of reaction products.
 Caustic soda solution is collected in one compartment, while chlorine gas and hydrogen gas are extracted separately in other compartments.

-Membrane cell technology typically yields higher-purity caustic soda compared to diaphragm cell technology.
+Membrane cell technology typically yields higher-purity caustic soda compared to diaphragm cell technologies.
 The ion-selective membranes in membrane cells allow for greater selectivity in product separation, resulting in purer caustic soda solution with lower levels of impurities.

 Membrane cell technology is generally more energy-efficient than diaphragm cell technology.
 The ion-selective membranes in membrane cells reduce energy losses associated with the mixing of reaction products, resulting in higher overall efficiency and lower energy consumption.